jotac431/FEUP-IA/README.md

-# Gekitai
+# Gekitai - Artificial Inteligence
-Board Game built in java for the Artificial Inteligence Curricular Unit
+- Part 1: Board Game with AI built with java
+- Part 2: Implementation of machine learning algorithms and training with python